cisco/elsy/README.md

 ensure you are packaging working code, you can prevent this by using the `--skip-tests` flag.

+When using elsy with Docker 1.11.1 and higher, `lc package` will apply the following image labels during build time:

+- `com.elsy.metadata.git-commit=<git-commit>` - The git commit that the image was built from.
+The value of `<git-commit>` is taken from the `GIT_COMMIT` env var (it is up to your  build system to populate this env var).

 ### lc blackbox-test
 This is where the real power of docker-based development comes into play.